-Prior to the start of any work under the contract, the A/E shall provide to the University Certificates of Insurance forms approved by the University and shall maintain such insurance until the completion of all Work under the contract.
-The minimum limits of liability shall be as follows:
+Prior to the start of any work under the contract, the A/E shall provide to the University Certificates of Insurance providing evidence of the insurance coverages noted below with insurers and coverage forms subject to approval of the University and shall maintain such insurance until the completion of all Work under the contract.
+Although the University reserves the right to require additional insurance coverages and/or higher limited of liability, the basic insurance coverages and minimum limits of liability shall be as follows:

-- Worker's Compensation -- Standard Virginia Workers Compensation Policy with statutory requirements and benefits; - Employers Liability -- \$100,000; - Broad Form Comprehensive General Liability --\$1,000,000 Combined Single Limit coverage.
-The University shall be named as an additional insured with respect to the services being provided.
-The coverage shall include: Premises / Operations Liability; Products and Completed Operations Coverage; Independent Contractors Liability; University's and Contractor's Protective Liability; and Personal Injury Liability (Libel, Slander, Defamation of Character, etc.); - Automobile Liability -- \$500,000 Combined Limit for bodily injury and property damage per occurrence.
+- Worker's Compensation -- Standard Virginia Workers Compensation Policy with statutory requirements and benefits as stipulated in the Virginia Worker's Compensation Act; - Employers Liability -- \$100,000; - Commercial General Liability --\$1,000,000 per occurrence/\$3,000,000 for aggregate limits (general and products/completed operations).
+The coverage shall include: Premises / Operations Liability; Products and Completed Operations Coverage; Independent Contractors Liability; Owners and Contractors Protective Liability; and Personal Injury Liability (Libel,